By General Counsel

 You should be able to construct a checklist for licensee owned property from this article.
 I hope the information will help with your risk management plan.
 Besides, we have a selfish motive.
 If you do it right, the public should have fewer problems.
 We all can benefit.

 Welcome to the Alabama Real Estate Commission.
-The Commission has a long-standing tradition dating back to 1928 of serving the public through the licensing and regulation of our licensees.
-We ensure excellence in our profession by stewardship, service, innovation and integrity in everything we do.
-The governing leadership of nine Commissioners helps build a broad statewide perspective on everything we do.
-The Commission: Empowering, Connecting and Educating in all things Real Estate.
+The Commission has a long-standing tradition dating back to January 1st of 1928 of serving the public through the licensing and regulating of our licensees.
+With over thirty-three employees working in areas of accounting, investigation, public relations, information technology, licensing, and education, we ensure excellence in our profession by exhibiting stewardship, service, innovation and integrity in everything we do.
+The governing leadership of nine commissioners helps build a broad statewide perspective on everything we do.
+The Commission: Empowering, Connecting and Educating the great people of Alabama in all things Real Estate.